componentjs/builder2.js/docs/builders.md

 Thus, plugins are registered on a per-field, allowing the builder to know which `fields` to unglob.

-Included plugins are stored in `require('component-builder2').plugins`.
+Included plugins are stored in `require('component-builder').plugins`.
 Please see the documentation on each builder for the included, relevant plugins.

 ### Creating Plugins